 - Do not rinse meat.

-- Use this handy Dehydrator Chart to find your produce to safely dehydrate it.
+- Use these handy Dehydrator Charts to find your produce to safely dehydrate it.

-- To prepare your food for dehydration, check out these tips.
+- To prepare your food for dehydration, check out these tips and tricks.